haxer-max/Art-Generation-using-Deep-Learning/README.md

 > - You will be asked for name of content and style image.
 If you are using my images, put `mando.jpg` and `design.jpg`.
 > - fill other inputs, then it will start generating images in `output` folder.
 > #### Optional
-> - If you want to see evolution of images in gif (as I haev shown above), run `imgtogif.py` or second cell of `main.ipynb`.
+> - If you want to see animation of images in gif (as I haev shown above), run `imgtogif.py` or second cell of `main.ipynb`.
 You will need additional dependency for it, that is `imageio`.
 > - The gif will get generated in output folder